- Policy

 Structure

-Matters related to supply chain risks (environmental risks, human rights risks, etc.) and their countermeasures are deliberated by the Sustainability Promotion Committee and monitored and supervised by the Board of Directors.
-An executive in charge of Oji Green Resources, which oversees the procurement of key raw materials, participates in the Sustainability Promotion Committee.
-The committee's agenda includes '8.
-Matters related to supply chain risks and their countermeasures.'
+Matters related to supply chain risks (environmental risks, human rights risks, etc.) and their countermeasures are deliberated by the Sustainability Committee and monitored and supervised by the Board of Directors.
+An executive in charge of Oji Green Resources, which oversees the procurement of key raw materials, participates in the Sustainability Committee.
+Matters to be discussed by the Committee includes '8.
+Supply chain sustainability risks and responses to them'.

 Supplier Sustainability Surveys

-If any compliance violations are confirmed through this survey or human rights assessments, etc., we will discuss the issues with the supplier and request improvements.
+If any compliance violations are identified through these surveys, we will engage in dialogue with the suppliers and request improvements.
 If no modifications are made, we will stop procuring from that supplier.

 Rating based on the total score of eight items